MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-r-client-windows.md

 >These instructions assume that you have access to the Microsoft R Client installer, which is available through Visual Studio Dev Essentials.

+>You may need to disable your antivirus software.
+If you do, please turn it back on as soon as you are finished.

 **To install Microsoft R Client**:

 1. Log in to the machine with administrator privileges.

-1. Close any other programs running on the system and disable any antivirus software you may have running, such as McAfee Total Protection or Norton AntiVirus.
+1. Close any other programs running on the system.

-1. Run Microsoft R Client setup.
+1. Run **Microsoft R Client** setup.

-1. Accept the license terms for downloading and installing Microsoft R Client.
+1. Accept the Microsoft R Client license terms.

 1. In addition to Microsoft R Client, select the components to install.
-   + **Microsoft R Open**, Microsoft's enhanced distribution of R, is a _required dependency_.
+   + [**Microsoft R Open**](index.md#mro), Microsoft's enhanced distribution of R, is a _required dependency_.

    + **R Tools for Visual Studio**, an integrated development environment, is an _optional dependency_.
 R Tools for Visual Studio is a free add-in for Visual Studio that works in all editions of Visual Studio.
 This option is only available if the supported version of Visual Studio is already installed.